ti-community-infra/tichi/docs/en/README.md

 ## Common plugin list

-The following shows some of the more commonly used components or plug-ins in the TiDB community.
-The external plug-ins beginning with `ti-community-` are those developed and maintained by ti-community-infra.
+The following shows some of the more commonly used components or plugins in the TiDB community.
+The external plugins beginning with `ti-community-` are those developed and maintained by ti-community-infra SIG.

 | plugin name                | plugin type     | introduction                                                                                                                                   |
 | -------------------------- | --------------- | ---------------------------------------------------------------------------------------------------------------------------------------------- |